 Whether still life, portrait, fashion, advertising, or artistic photography.
 Often images aren’t produced spontaneously, but rather created using specific production techniques.
 That doesn’t just involve technical know-how, but also skill in developing ideas and realizing them using state-of- the-art knowledge in digital development.
 As a graduate of the Photography master’s program, you’ll be in the perfect position to think conceptually and realize your ideas using knowledge of the most modern technology for artistic or applied work.
 The master's program at the University of Applied Sciences Europe (UE) is one of the first in Germany to have recognized this need and offer photography at a master’s level.

 One of the most important elements to successfully studying photography is the ability to experiment and further develop your personal style.
 To offer you precisely that, our campuses have an extensive range of media technologies on offer.
 These include a green screen studio, fantastically equipped photography studios, an analog darkroom, scanners, printers, editing rooms for film technology, as well as sound studios.
 Students have the opportunity to borrow various analog and digital camera systems, professional lighting, and other technical accessories so that they can work on their projects off campus too.
-On top of that, you can select interdisciplinary elective subjects from other study programs.
-This means you’ll have more opportunities to expand your creative profile and make a fantastic impression on the job market.

 The objective of our master’s program is to help you develop your own unmistakable visual language which you can use for applied or artistic work.
 The core curriculum therefore consists of two experimental projects that you work on independently.
 A considerable portion of the program focuses on the analysis of narrative perspectives and their structure as well as visual storytelling to train your capacity for self-reflection as an artist.